JohnBurtt10-bot/job-match/README.md

 - **WaterlooWorks UI changes:** If WaterlooWorks updates their UI, selectors may need to be updated.
 - **DUO/MFA:** The system supports DUO, but manual intervention may be required for new devices.
-- **PDF OCR:** Image-based resumes require Tesseract/Poppler and may not be as accurate as text-based PDFs.
 - **OpenAI API:** Requires a valid API key and may incur costs.

 ---